Lake Forest College Summer Tech Camps

 - Alexa Cafe

 In 1999, our independent family company set out to reinvent “camp” for the 21st century.
 Today, we’re the number #1 tech camp on the planet, with co-ed summer technology programs for kids and teens held at over 100 prestigious campuses nationwide.
-At Lake Forest College in beautiful Lake Forest, IL, we offer three distinct programs: iD Tech Camps, iD Programming Academy, and iD Game Design & Development Academy.
+At Lake Forest College, we offer four distinct programs: iD Tech Camps, iD Programming Academy, iD Game Design & Development Academy, and Alexa Café.
+At select locations, we also offer iD Tech Mini.

 Summer 2015 Courses & Dates